 Silver One's aim is to become a premier silver exploration and development company.
 The Company has an option agreement with SSR to acquire 100% of their interest in the past silver producing Candelaria Mine in Nevada.
 The company also holds three high-quality Mexican silver projects acquired from First Mining Finance.
 These properties include Peñasco Quemado in the state of Sonora, La Frazada in the state of Nayarit, and Pluton in the state of Durango.
 In 2017, the company initiated a regional exploration program in eastern Nevada.
-Work conducted to date has identified several highly-prospective target areas, four of which have been staked.
+Work conducted to date has identified several highly-prospective target areas, four of which have been staked, and in July 2018, Silver one also entered into a Lease/Purchase Agreement with Castelton to acquire five patented claims at its Cherokee project in eastern Nevada.
 Ultimately, the Company's goal is to focus on identifying, acquiring, and exploring silver properties.